PassportNew Zealand

 New Zealand Passport Offline

-Choose this page when the route is print-first or offline and the physical handling still matters after the crop.
+Choose this page when the application is print-first or offline and the physical photo still matters after the crop.
 This preset is digital-first, so visible crop, file format, and portal constraints all matter together.

 Photo size900×1,200 px